smurfedGitHubIO/GTB-Analysis/README.md

 # GTB-Analysis
-EDA for the latest Global Tuberculosis data.
+EDA for the tb data.

-> Note: The data used for this analysis is taken from the [original report repository](https://github.com/GTB-TME/gtbreport2022)